DataFire/OneDB/README.md

 Check out the [Hello World documentation](https://docs.one-db.org/Hello_World) or the [sample apps](apps) to get started.

+If you build an app, let us know and we'll add you to the [list of OneDB apps](Apps.md)

 ## Host an Instance
 > The full documentation for hosting an instance is on [docs.one-db.org](https://docs.one-db.org/Host_an_Instance)